 – Two camera bodies (even if you only shoot with one, a backup is a must)

-– Durable lenses at different focal lengths that can take a whack or drop and not apart
+– Durable lenses at different focal lengths that can take a whack or drop and not fall apart

 – Lots of extra batteries